alexfernandez/alexfernandez.github.io/permanent/cv.md

 ## Contact

-If you have an engagement
-feel free to contact me at [alexfernandeznpm@gmail.com](mailto:alexfernandeznpm@gmail.com).
+If you have a proposal feel free to contact me at [alexfernandeznpm@gmail.com](mailto:alexfernandeznpm@gmail.com).
 Note to recruiters: I am not looking for a job change right now.